Towards resolving the Galactic center GeV excess with millisecond-pulsar-like sources using machine learning

 \section{Contribution of young pulsars to GCE}

 A population of young pulsars has been proposed as one of the possible explanations of the GCE \citep{2015arXiv150402477O}.
 In this appendix we consider the contribution of the psr+ component among the unassociated sources to the gamma-ray flux near the GC.
-Fig.~\ref{fig:psr_flags} shows the SED for the psr+ component of unassociated sources within $10^\circ$ from the GC (orange dashed line).
-The contribution from the psr+ class is comparable to the msp+ component (orange dashed line in Figs.~\ref{fig:msp_gc_sp}, \ref{fig:msp_flags}, and \ref{fig:msp_many_cats}).
-We also show the combined contribution from psr+ and msp+ classes (shown by the yellow sparse dash-dot-dotted line in Fig.~\ref{fig:psr_flags}).
+Fig.~\ref{fig:psr_flags} shows the SED for the psr+ component of unassociated sources within $10^\circ$ from the GC (red dash-dotted line).
+The contribution from the psr+ class is comparable to the msp+ component (red dash-dotted line in Figs.~\ref{fig:msp_gc_sp}, \ref{fig:msp_flags}, and \ref{fig:msp_many_cats}).
+We also show the combined contribution from psr+ and msp+ classes (shown by the purple sparse dash-dotted line in Fig.~\ref{fig:psr_flags}).
 The combined psr+ and msp+ SED is now above the possible GCE SED if the \FBs are taken into account and just below the GCE, where the \FBs are not modeled or modeled with the same intensity as at high latitudes.
 As in Fig.~\ref{fig:msp_flags}, we also check the effect of excluding the 3FGL sources as well as excluding sources with flags.
-Similarly to the msp+ case, excluding 3FGL sources and diffuse flags (1, 6, and 13) has relatively little effect on the SED, while excluding all flagged sources reduces the SED by a factor 10.
-Interestingly, the combined SED of associated psr+ sources in this ROI (purple dash-dot-dotted line in Fig.~\ref{fig:psr_flags}) is about a factor two larger than the SED of the psr+ component of unassociated sources, while the SED of associated msp+ sources (purple dash-dot-dotted line in Fig.~\ref{fig:msp_flags}) is about a factor two smaller than the msp+ component of unassociated sources.
+Excluding 3FGL sources results in the reduction of the psr+ SED by up to 40\%, which is slightly larger than the corresponding effect of up to 25\% (Fig. \ref{fig:msp_flags}) for the msp+ class.
+Removing sources with diffuse analysis flags (1, 6, and 13) gives an additional reduction of about 20\%.
+Interestingly, the combined SED of associated psr+ sources in this ROI (green dotted line in Fig.~\ref{fig:psr_flags}) is about a factor of 2 larger than the SED of the psr+ component of unassociated sources, while the SED of associated msp+ sources (green dotted line in Fig.~\ref{fig:msp_flags}) is about a factor of 2 smaller than the msp+ component of unassociated sources.

 In Fig.~\ref{fig:psr_cats} we test the effect of the choice of classification algorithm (RF vs NN), weighted or unweighted training, and including or not including bcu and spp classes in training.
-In this case, even excluding bcu and spp sources from training has relatively little effect on the expected psr+ SED.
+In this case, excluding bcu and spp sources from training leads up to a factor of 2 reduction of the expected psr+ SED.